 Curriculum

 Our curriculum aims to prepare you for advanced practice and leadership roles in various healthcare settings.
 With a focus on the Family Nurse Practitioner (FNP) role to meet the growing demand for primary care providers, our program emphasizes advanced health assessment, pathophysiology, pharmacology and health promotion.
+Learn from experienced faculty who guide you every step of the way through your MSN journey.

 We combine online coursework with intensive on-campus sessions and traditional, hands-on clinical experiences in different healthcare environments, ensuring you can develop competence in your advanced practice skills.